plone/training/mastering-plone/dexterity_2.rst

       <genericsetup:upgradeStep
           title="Update and cleanup talks"
-          description="Update typeinfo and move talks to a folder 'talks'" source="1000"
+          description="Update typeinfo and move talks to to their folder" source="1000"
           destination="1001"
           handler="ploneconf.site.upgrades.upgrade_site"